 Like most disease, taking a holistic approach can result in the best outcome for your pet.
 It is important to note that some hypothyroidism in dogs is due to an autoimmune process.
 This means that the body attacks the thyroid gland, causing it to product less thyroid hormone.
 It’s poorly understood how many dogs suffer from this form of hypothyroidism.
 This is why checking for TgAA, or thyroid autoantibodies, is so important.
-This lab value checks to see if your dog’s body is attacking it’s own thyroid gland.
-Having an autoimmune disease change the way your pet is vaccinated and treated in the future.
+This lab value checks to see if your dog’s body is attacking its own thyroid gland.
+Having an autoimmune disease changes the way your pet is vaccinated and treated in the future.

 The following is my treatment protocol for treating hypothyroidism:

 - Supplement with T4 (levothyroxine).
 Your dog’s thyroid is no longer able to make adequate levels of thyroid hormone.
 This hormone is important at the cellular level.
 It is important that we replace this hormone for optimal total body health.
-While this synthetic hormone, it is extremely effective in the vast majority of dogs.
+While levothyroxine is a synthetic hormone, it is extremely effective in the vast majority of dogs.
 There are alternatives, including Armour Thyroid, which is a pig derived glandular T3/T4 supplement.
-I reserve this for dogs that don’t do well on levothyroxine.
+I reserve this for dogs that don’t respond well on levothyroxine.
 Because Armour Thyroid is derived from pig thyroid, it is extremely difficult to regulate.
 There are many nutraceutical companies that make glandular thyroid supplements.
 These alone are not adequate replacements for thyroid hormone.

 - Diet.
 A species appropriate, minimally processed diet is the best for optimal health.
 This is no different with thyroid disease.
-It’s important the diet you feed be balanced and have appropriate levels of iodine.
+It’s important that the diet you feed be balanced and have appropriate levels of iodine.
 Many pet parents make the mistake of giving too much iodine, which can aggravate thyroid disease.
 Check out this article on the best diets to feed dogs here.

 - Probiotics.
 Taking care of your dog’s intestinal health is important, especially if they hypothyroidism is due to autoimmunity.
 Giving your dog a daily probiotic or fermented foods can be very helpful.
 This is especially important after giving antibiotics.
 Want to learn more about probiotics for pets?
 Check out this article.